Amit0617/AlgorithmicDesigns/Readme.md

 An example code is available in repository `OpMaxPairWiseProduct.java`

 ##### A Straight way
-We can also implement this problem by sorting the array in ascending or descending order using some sorting techniques, then returning the product of last two numbers or first two numbers respectively.
+We can also implement this problem by sorting the array in ascending or descending order using some sorting techniques([which will learn later but here only](link to sorting techniques)), then returning the product of last two numbers or first two numbers respectively.
 However, it is providing more than required that it is sorting whole array where we need just two largest numbers.
 Also, it's runtime will be higher than our fast or optimised algorithm i.e., _O(nlogn)_ in comparison to _O(n)_.
 Still it is not very slow and can be considered an efficient algorithm.

 So this was some introduction to good practices for making a really working and fast(may be complex sometimes) algorithm.